dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 # JSON data model definition format

-## Introduction

-This document contains all the information you need to create a data model that can be used by DSP.
-According to Wikipedia, the [data model](https://en.wikipedia.org/wiki/Data_model) is "_an abstract model that organizes elements of data and standardizes how they relate to one another and to the properties of real-world entities._"  Further it
-states: "_A data model explicitly determines the structure of data.
-Data models are typically specified by a data specialist, data librarian, or a digital humanities scholar in a data modeling notation_".
+This document describes the structure of a data model (ontology) used by DSP.
+According to Wikipedia, the [data model](https://en.wikipedia.org/wiki/Data_model) is "an abstract model that organizes elements of data and standardizes how they relate to one another and to the properties of real-world entities. [...]
+A data model explicitly determines the structure of data.
+Data models are typically specified by a data specialist, data librarian, or a digital humanities scholar in a data modeling notation".
+The following sections describe the notation for ontologies in the context of DSP.

-In this section, we will describe one of the notations that is used by dsp-tools to create a data model in the DSP repository.
-The DSP repository is loosely based on [Linked Data](https://en.wikipedia.org/wiki/Linked_data) where also the term _ontology_ is used.

-In the first section you find a rough overview of the data model definition, all the necessary components with a definition and a short example of the definition.

 ## A short overview

-A complete data model definition looks like this:
+A complete data model definition for DSP looks like this:

 ```json
 {